Skip to main content

 • Zoom (+/-) — adjust how much of the timeline is visible

-• Fit — automatically adjusts the zoom so the entire timeline fits on screen
+• Fit — zoom so the entire timeline fits on screen

 • Undo / Redo — step backward or forward through your edit history